JCurley10/Jeopardy_nlp/README.md

     - I did set the option of including n-grams = 2, to allow words like "North Dakota" to appear in the analysis, but 2-grams didn't show up as a top 10 words per cluster.

 ### Visual
 Below are wordclouds that show the top 15 words that appear within each of the 13 clusters.
-The size of the word relates to the weight of the word as it appears in the Words vs. Hidden Topics matrix (example shown in figure)
+The size of the word relates to the weight of the word as it appears in the Words vs. Hidden Topics matrix (example shown in figure 5)

 | TOPIC | TOPIC | TOPIC |
 |-|-|-|